COVID-19 research at Rockefeller

 , Physician-in-Chief of The Rockefeller University Hospital, is leading immediate efforts to develop and test the efficacy of plasma and antibodies taken from recovered COVID-19 patients to stop progression in the critically ill and prevent infection in people at high risk such as frontline healthcare workers who have frequent exposure.
 Rockefeller will apply technologies they have pioneered to purify the genes that encode potent anti-SARS-CoV-2 antibodies, providing a permanent resource that can treat and prevent infection.
 This funding supports the establishment of a robust infrastructure in NYC to screen and recruit patients, collect plasma and immune cells, and test the efficacy of immune therapies, done in partnership with the New York Blood Center and other leading New York institutions.

-CONVALESCENT PLASMA FOR NEAR-TERM PROPHYLAXIS AND TREATMENT
+ASSESSING POTENCY OF MONOCLONAL ANTIBODIES AND CONVALESCENT PLASMA FOR NEAR-TERM PROPHYLAXIS AND TREATMENT

 DEVELOPMENT OF HIGHLY POTENT MONOCLONAL ANTIBODIES FOR PROPHYLAXIS AND TREATMENT